ieee-vgtc/ieeevis.org/content/info/call-participation/doctoral-colloquium.md

 Only selected applicants will be allowed to participate in the colloquium and those selected will be expected to attend the full day of events.

-We plan to have the DC in hybrid mode to accommodate constraints of students and panelists.
-More details are forthcoming.
+We plan to have the DC as an in-person first event following the rest of the conference.

 ## Funding
-With an NSF travel grant, we may be able to partially fund the travel, conference registration, and lodging for accepted DC student participants for US-based Universities.
+We may be able to partially fund conference registration, lodging, and possibly travel for accepted DC student participants who are US citizens or are currently studying at  US-based Universities.

 ## Submissions
-The deadline for DC submissions is extended to ~~May 13~~ **Updated deadline** May 15, 2022, at 5:00pm Pacific Time (PDT).
+The deadline for DC submissions is extended to May 12, 2023 Anywhere on Earth (AoE).

-Notification: **June 30, 2022**
+Notification: **June 30, 2023**

 Applicants to the Doctoral Colloquium should submit:
 *	A four-page summary describing their PhD research, including
     - The problem being addressed, methodology and plan of research,
     - A description of the progress to date, and
     - Questions and/or desired feedback from DC panelists.
-* The four-page limit does not include references.
+* The four-page limit **does not** include references.
 The writing should be in a proposal format in order to facilitate feedback from the panelists as to the validity of your problem and the efficacy of your approach.
-The structure should follow the format used by most universities for a thesis proposal: an Introduction, a Related Work, Preliminary Methods, Preliminary Results, Proposed Work, Discussion, Questions for the Panel, and Conclusion.
+The structure should follow the format used by most universities for a thesis proposal: an Introduction, a Related Work, Preliminary Methods, Preliminary Results, Proposed Work, Discussion, **Questions for the Panel**, and Conclusion.
 The summary should have a single author – the student submitting the entry.
 Please distinguish clearly between work that has been accomplished and that remains to be completed.
-As indicated above, the summary should identify clearly, in a separate section, the feedback the student expects from the panel.
+As indicated above, the summary should identify clearly, in a separate section, **the feedback the student expects from the panel**.
 * A short, signed statement (pdf or text) from the student’s advisor supporting the student’s attendance at the colloquium and confirming that the student is in a good position to benefit from participating.
 The statement should include information about the stage of the PhD project and expected finish date.
 Note that this should NOT be a letter of recommendation; a brief statement of support is sufficient.
 The statement should be appended to the student submission PDF file, not sent via email.

 Please submit [via PCS](http://new.precisionconference.com/vgtc).